Menopause Hair Loss

 WHAT IS MENOPAUSE HAIR LOSS?

 Women weave through many seasons of life – puberty, pregnancy, postpartum, and menopause.
 These significant times act as markers that charter us through womanhood.
 And while some phases are life-giving, such as pregnancy, and others mark the transition from girlhood to womanhood, they each generate symptoms.
-Menopause is one of the most important times in a woman’s life, where shifting hormones create undesired symptoms like hot flashes, mood swings, insomnia, night sweats, and hair loss.
+Menopause is one of the most important times in a woman’s life, where shifting hormones create undesired symptoms like hot flashes, mood swings, insomnia, night sweats, and hair loss during menopause.

 whY DOES MENOPAUSE CAUSE hair loss?